wercker-labs/wercker-blog/source/posts/2013-08-05-campfire-notifications-for-wercker.md

 The `room-id` variable is obviously the **id** for your Campfire room that you want to send the notifications to.

 The `$CAMPFIRE_TOKEN` can be set as an pipeline variable, which is available for the build pipeline, as well as the deployment pipeline.
+The `subdomain` is the subdomain for your campfire room.

 ![image](http://f.cl.ly/items/1R0L3O0c0m3t2p1N0F2M/Screen%20Shot%202013-08-05%20at%201.20.40%20PM.png)

 _note: this is not my real token!_

-Check your info/account page for your API token that you can use as the above mentioned environment variable.
+Check your info/account page on your Campifre for your API token that you can use as the above mentioned environment variable.

 View our Campfire step in the [wercker directory](https://app.wercker.com/#applications/51f2a3e8df5a46247c000e0d/tab/details).